Algebraically generated groups and their lie algebras: Introduction and main results

-Theorem~A above has several interesting application.
-An important one is the following. \begin{thmB} Let $G \subset \Aut(X)$ be a subgroup generated by finitely many unipotent algebraic subgroups.
-If $G$ is solvable, then $G$ is a unipotent algebraic group. \end{thmB}
+Theorem~A above is an important ingredient in the proof of the following result. \begin{thmB} Let $G \subset \G$ be a solvable subgroup generated by a family of connected algebraic subgroups.
+If the family is finite, then $G$ is an algebraic group.
+In general, $G$ is nested, i.e. a filtered union of algebraic subgroups, and is of the form $U_G \rtimes T$ where $T$ is a torus and $U_G$ a nested unipotent group.